 Nobody wants to serve dry meat during a special meal, so the best you can do is spray water to keep its surface moist.
 You can opt for apple juice if you want to play with the flavors at hand.
 It’ll humidify the hot smoke in the grill in addition to the water pans.

 Using the meat thermometer, check the meat every hour.
 The desired temp of the food would depend on your preferred doneness.
 The larger the cut, the longer it should stay on the grill.
-We also recommend refilling the water basin from time to time and duel up the smoker box.
+We also recommend refilling the water basin from time to time and duel up the smoker box (instructions on using a smoker box here).

 It can be hard to control the food temperature when the meat is cooking in the smoker grill, but you can use the bottom or upper damper to release smoke and lower the heat.
 There are smokers that’ll allow you to adjust dampers according to how much airflow you want to release.